OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-44.md

 Because you have burned sacrifices and sinned against the Lord and have not obeyed Him or followed His law, His statutes, or His testimonies, this disaster has come upon you, as you now see.”

 ## Jeremiah 44:24
-Then Jeremiah said to all the people, including all the women, “Hear the word of the Lord, all Judah who are in the land of Egypt.
+Then Jeremiah said to all the people, including all the women, “Listen to the word of the Lord, all Judah who are in the land of Egypt.

 ## Jeremiah 44:25
 This is what the Lord of Hosts, the God of Israel, says: You and your wives have spoken with your mouths and fulfilled it with your hands, saying, ‘We will certainly perform our vows to burn sacrifices to the queen of heaven and pour out drink offerings to her.’
 By all means, fulfil your vows and perform them!